David Edevbie

 Edevbie was the Commissioner for Finance and Economic Planning under the James Ibori-led Administration between June 1999 to September 2005.
-He also served as the Commissioner of Finance under Governor Ifeanyi Okowa from 2015 to 2019.
-Edevbie served as the Finance Director of the Umaru Musa Yar’Adua Campaign Organization in 2006–2007 and later as Principal Secretary to President Umaru Musa Yar'Adua from 2008 to 2010.
+He also was the Commissioner of Finance under Governor Ifeanyi Okowa from 2015 to 2019.
+Edevbie was the Finance Director of the Umaru Musa Yar’Adua Campaign Organization in 2006–2007 and later as Principal Secretary to President Umaru Musa Yar'Adua from 2008 to 2010.
 His most recent role in the public life was as Chief of Staff to Governor Ifeanyi Okowa, which he left to pursue his aspiration to become the next governor of Delta State.

 Education

-Edevbie studied Economics at the University of Lagos and graduated with a B.Sc.
+Edevbie studied economics at the University of Lagos and graduated with a B.Sc.
 (Hons.) in 1985.
-He studied Master of Business Administration (MBA) in International Corporate Finance from Cardiff Business School of The University of Wales – Cardiff, UK between 1987 and 1988.
+He studied for a Master of Business Administration (MBA) in International Corporate Finance from Cardiff Business School of The University of Wales – Cardiff, UK between 1987 and 1988.
 Edevbie did the Advanced Management Program at Harvard Business School, 2003.